mtumilowicz/kubernetes-workshop/README.txt

     * Deployment
         * steps
             ![alt text](img/deployment-steps.png)
+        * rationale: instructing Kubernetes to run Pods directly is not safe
+            * no automatic rescheduling
+                * rebooted if crash, but not in case of node failure
+            * no rolling updates or rollbacks
+            * no scaling
         * is a controller
             * reads the Deployment object and creates a ReplicaSet
         * technically, a deployment in Kubernetes is made of resources: Pods + Replica-Set